-Digital transformation is driving radical change.
-As organizations modernize their IT infrastructure and adopt cloud or hybrid cloud architectures that are no longer housed in the confines of their corporate networks, they have less visibility and control over the security of these assets.
+Digital transformation is driving radical change and is powering the economy and our social infrastructure.
+A digital-first economy is only sustainable if it is built with a solid cybersecurity foundation.
+As organizations modernize their IT infrastructures and adopt cloud or hybrid cloud architectures that are no longer housed in the confines of their corporate networks, they have less visibility and control over the security of these assets.
 Organizations are also increasingly implementing modern solutions, such as Internet of Things, or IoT, devices, web applications and application containers, to enable the rapid development and deployment of new products, services and business models, as well as to drive operational efficiencies.
-Further, safety-critical Operational Technology, or OT, such as Industrial Control Systems, are now network-connected and need to be secured from cybersecurity threats.
-This digital transformation increases IT complexity and cybersecurity risk as attack surfaces expand.
+Further, safety-critical Operational Technology, or OT, such as Industrial Control Systems, are now network-connected and must be secured from cybersecurity threats.

-While other functions in an organization, such as finance and operations, have a system to help them manage and measure risk, cybersecurity risk has not historically been adequately measured and understood.
-We are building our enterprise platform to be the System of Record for cybersecurity risk.
-Our enterprise platform provides a unified view into the organization's state of security and enables security teams to prioritize and focus their remediation efforts, and translates vulnerability data into actionable business metrics and insights that boards of directors and executives can understand and use to make strategic decisions.
+While other functions in an organization, such as finance and operations, have a system to help them manage and measure risk, cybersecurity risk has not historically been adequately measured or understood.
+Our enterprise platform provides a unified view into the organization's state of security, enables security teams to prioritize and focus their remediation efforts, and translates vulnerability data into actionable business metrics and insights that boards of directors and executives can understand and use to make strategic decisions.
 We believe our Cyber Exposure solutions are transforming how cybersecurity risk is managed and measured and will help organizations more rapidly embrace digital transformation.

-Our enterprise platform offerings provide broad visibility into security issues such as vulnerabilities, misconfigurations, internal and regulatory compliance violations and other indicators of the state of an organization's security across IT infrastructure and applications, cloud environments and Industrial IoT and OT environments.
+Our platform offerings provide broad visibility into security issues such as vulnerabilities, misconfigurations, internal and regulatory compliance violations and other indicators of the state of an organization's security across IT infrastructure and applications, cloud environments and Industrial IoT and OT environments.
 We also provide deep analytics to help organizations score, trend and compare their cyber exposure over time, and communicate cyber risk in business terms to make better strategic decisions.
-Our enterprise platform integrates and analyzes data from our native collectors alongside IT asset, vulnerability and threat data from third-party systems and applications to prioritize security issues for remediation and focus an organization's resources based on risk and business criticality.
+Our platform offerings integrate and analyze data from our native collectors alongside IT asset, vulnerability and threat data from third-party systems and applications to prioritize security issues for remediation and focus an organization's resources based on risk and business criticality.

-We have experienced rapid growth in recent periods.
-In 2019, 2018 and 2017 our total revenue was \$354.6 million, \$267.4 million and \$187.7 million, respectively, representing year-over-year growth rates of 33% from 2018 to 2019 and 42% from 2017 to 2018.
-Our net loss was \$99.0 million, \$73.5 million and \$41.0 million in 2019, 2018 and 2017, respectively.
+In 2020, 2019 and 2018 our total revenue was \$440.2 million, \$354.6 million and \$267.4 million, respectively, representing year-over-year growth rates of 24% from 2019 to 2020 and 33% from 2018 to 2019.
+Our net loss was \$42.7 million, \$99.0 million and \$73.5 million in 2020, 2019 and 2018, respectively.
+Our cash flows from operating activities were \$64.2 million, \$(10.7) million and \$(2.6) million in 2020, 2019 and 2018, respectively.